Johannes Micraelius

 Johannes Micraelius, actually Johannes Lütkeschwager, (Köslin, 1 September 1597 – Stettin, 3 December 1658) was a German poet, philosopher, and historiographer.

 Life

-Johannes Micraelius was a son to Joachim Lütkeschwager († 1619), who originated from Jamund and was an archdeacon in Köslin.
+Johannes Micraelius was a son to Joachim Lütkeschwager (d.
+1619), who originated from Jamund and was an archdeacon in Köslin.
 As usual among the humanists of his time, Joachim adopted a Latin family name, in the form of Micraelius.
 Esther (1600–1665), Johannes' sister, was married to the famous theologian Jacobus Fabricius.